-Antarctica is one of the rare places on Earth that does not have an Indigenous population so every person that lives in or visits Antarctica is an alien!
+Antarctica is one of the rare places on Earth that does not have an Indigenous population.
+This means every person that lives in or visits Antarctica is an alien!

-Across the whole of Antarctica there are only a few thousand people living on the continent during the peak summer period.
-The most populous Antarctic centre is McMurdo Base on Ross Island, south of New Zealand, operated by the United States, this station can accommodate over 1,000 people.
+Even during the summer period, there are only a few thousand people living in Antarctica.
+The most populous Antarctic centre is McMurdo Station on Ross Island, south of New Zealand.
+Operated by the United States, this station can accommodate over 1,000 people.